dbalsom/moo/README.md

 | Chunk Length | 4            | `uint32` size of chunk payload data               |
 | Chunk Data   | Variable     | Chunk payload bytes as described below            |

+> [!IMPORTANT]
-A conforming parser should use the chunk length field to advance to the next chunk - it SHOULD NOT assume that the next chunk immediately follows the previous.
+> A conforming parser should use the chunk length field to advance to the next chunk - it SHOULD NOT assume that the
+> next chunk immediately follows the previous.
+This allows additional fields to be added to chunks in future revisions
+> of the MOO format without breaking backwards compatibility.
+>

-A conforming parser should skip chunks it does not recognize by using the chunk length field.
+> A conforming parser should skip chunks it does not recognize by using the chunk length field.

+## MOO File Structure

 Chunks can contain other chunks within their payload, creating a hierarchical file structure.